wxWidgets/wxWidgets/debian/README.HowToBuild.txt

 Our debian/control file is generated from debian/control.in, so you can force it to be created now by running the following.
-You may want to do this to verify its contents before proceding with the build.
+You may want to do this to verify its contents before proceeding with the build.

        ./debian/rules debian/control